yufeizhao/yufeizhao.github.io/a34/index.md

 It is required to acknowledge your sources (even if you worked independently)

-- At the beginning of the submission for **each problem**, write _Collaborators and sources:_ followed by a list of collaborators (people) and sources consulted (books, papers, websites, software, etc.), or write _none_ if you did not use any such resources.
+- At the beginning of the submission for **each problem**, write _Collaborators and sources:_ followed by a list of collaborators and sources consulted (people, books, papers, websites, software, etc.), or write _none_ if you did not use any such resources.
 - Failure to acknowledge will result in an automatic 1pt penalty per problem.
 - Acceptable uses of resources include: looking up a standard theorem/formula/technique; using Wolfram Alpha/Mathematica/Python for a calculation
 - You may NOT intentionally look up (or ask from others) solutions to homework problems prior to solving the problems yourselves.
 Once you have solved a problem, it is fine to seek and learn alternate solutions.

-- Intentional violations of the above may be considered academic dishonesty/misconduct.
+Intentional violations of the above policies may be considered academic dishonesty/misconduct.

 ## Additional resources